 Ahmed Ali Mohammed has completed his MSc in Immunoparasitology from the University of Baghdad, College of Science and currently pursuing his PhD in the University of Salford, School of Environment and Life Sciences-Biomedical Research Centre.
 He has been working as a formal Staff Member (Assistant Professor) in the Branch of Clinical Laboratory Sciences in the College of Pharmacy Al-Mustansiriyah University in Iraq.
 He was granted a patent in 2002 and has 11 published papers in local Iraqi reputed journals.
-He has authored two curricular books and one practical guide booklet in Medical Parasitology for his students of pharmacy.
+He has authored two curricular books and one practical guide booklet in Medical Parasitology.
 He has also served as a Referee in three valued journals one in Iraq and two international journals.

-a.a.mohammed4@edu.salford.ac.uk
+A.A.Mohammed4@edu.salford.ac.uk